r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

         *(int *)0 = 1; /* crash */
 ```

 and reinstall the package using `R CMD INSTALL PKI`.
+Note that the trick may
+not work with later compilers (it already doesn't with some, but not those
+used with R on Windows), which are too smart to see that we are inserting a
+crash.

 For this to work, `gdb` has to be on the image and process that will crash,
 not on a parent process.
 One can debug `../../bin/x64/Rgui.exe` as shown